-- To maintain the lamp life, once you turn the projector on, wait at least 5 minutes before turning it off. - To turn off the ring tone, see "Turning off the Power On/Off Ring Tone" on page 43 for details. - If the projector is activated for the first time, select your OSD language following the on-screen instructions. - 4.
+C T To maintain the lamp life, once you turn the projector on, wait at least 5 minutes be rore turning it off.

+To turn off the ring tone, see "Turning off the Power On/Off Ring Tone" on page 44 for details.

+- If the projector is activated for the first time, select your OSD language following the on-screen instructions. - 4.
 Switch all of the connected equipment on. - 5.
 The projector will start to search for input signals.
-The current input signal being scanned appears in the bottom right corner of the screen.
-If the projector doesn't detect a valid signal, the message 'No Signal' will continue to be displayed until an input signal is found. - You can also press Source to select your desired input signal.
-See "Switching input signal" on page 25 for details. - If the frequency/resolution of the input signal exceeds the projector's operating range, you will see the message 'Out of Range' displayed on a blank screen.
+The current input signal being scanned appears in the upper left corner of the screen.
+If the projector doesn't detect a valid signal, the message 'No Signal' will continue to be displayed until an input signal is found.

+You can also press Source to select your desired input signal.
+See "Switching input signal" on page 27 for details.

+If the frequency/resolution of the input signal exceeds the projector's operating range, you will see the message 'Out of Range' displayed on a blank screen.
 Please change to an input signal which is compatible with the projector's resolution or set the input signal to a lower setting.
 See "Timing chart" on page 73 for details.